anna-pacinkova/intomics_package/README.md

 </p>
 Node colour scales are given by GE/CNV/METH values of all features from the corresponding input data matrix.

-We can also change the edge labels to inspect the empirical prior knowledge inferred by IntOMICS using the argument "edge_weights = empB" (default = MCMC_freq):
+We can also change the edge labels to inspect the empirical prior knowledge inferred by IntOMICS using the argument "edge_weights = empB" (default = "MCMC_freq"):
 ```ruby
 res_weighted <- trace_plots(mcmc_res = BN_mod_res,
                             figures_dir = "figures/MSI/",